googleapis/google-auth-library-java/README.md

 ### ImpersonatedCredentials

 Allows a credentials issued to a user or service account to impersonate another.
-The source project using ImpersonaedCredentials must enable the "IAMCredentials" API.
+The source project using ImpersonatedCredentials must enable the "IAMCredentials" API.
 Also, the target service account must grant the orginating principal the "Service Account Token Creator" IAM role.